GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     time, it may not be a good idea to use the option.

     See also the ``request-timeout`` option for forcing a process restart when requests block for a specified period of time.

     Note that similar functionality to that of the ``request-timeout`` option, for forcing a restart when requests blocked, was part of what was implemented by the ``inactivity-timeout`` option.
 The request timeout was broken out into a separate feature in version 4.1.0 of mod_wsgi.

+**request-timeout=sss**
+    Defines the maximum number of seconds that a request is allowed to run before the daemon process is restarted.
+This can be used to recover from a scenario where a request blocks indefinitely, and where if all request threads were consumed in this way, would result in the whole WSGI application process being blocked.

+    How this option is seen to behave is different depending on whether a daemon process uses only one thread, or more than one thread for handling requests, as set by the ``threads`` option.

+    If there is only a single thread, and so the process can only handle one request at a time, as soon as the timeout has passed, a restart of the process will be initiated.

+    If there is more than one thread, the request timeout is applied to the average running time for any requests, across all threads.
+This means that a request can run longer than the request timeout.
+This is done to reduce the possibility of interupting other running requests, and causing a user to see a failure.
+So where there is still capacity to handle more requests, restarting of the process will be delayed if possible.

 **deadlock-timeout=sss**
     Defines the maximum number of seconds allowed to pass before the